 Midwifery and Health & Social Care teaching sessions

-We are here to help midwives, health visitors, community nurses and other health and social staff in supporting new and expectant parents through screening, diagnosis and the early years of having a child with Down’s syndrome.
+We are here to help midwives, health visitors, community nurses and other health and social staff in supporting new and expectant parents during prenatal screening & testing, when sharing news that baby has Down’s syndrome and through the early years.

-We offer teaching sessions and support to hospitals, maternity, and neonatal services to help raise awareness of Down’s Syndrome and on giving a diagnosis.
-The sessions are delivered by our Family Support team along with parent speakers.
+We offer teaching sessions and support to hospitals, maternity, and neonatal services to help raise awareness of Down’s Syndrome and when sharing news that baby has Down’s syndrome.
+These sessions are delivered by our Family Support team along with speakers with lived experience.

 Our Teaching sessions cover: